G0V-sys/transmute/README.md

 ---

+Transmute has currently only been extensively tested on Nobara/Fedora.
+I am doing testing on more distros and will update the officially supported distro list below as I know more.

 ## How it works

 Transmute never touches your data destructively until it has verified a complete, checksummed copy exists elsewhere: